 Through Printful, you can enter the phone case market and create phone cases with your own designs.
 The next section of this post covers details about Printful’s phone cases and printing process, and includes tips to create graphics.

-First, let’s take a closer look at the case itself.
-As of now, Printful has phone cases designed for the iPhone 6/6s and iPhone 6/6s Plus.
 Whether more models are added will depend on the phone’s popularity and customer demand.

-The iPhone cases Printful offers are thin, light, and made of a polycarbonate plastic.
 They don’t cover the screen, but they’ll protect the back of the phone from scratches.
 They’re one-piece, solid plastic construction, and the holes and buttons are aligned with the phone’s features.

 It’s important to note that these cases aren’t shock-proof.
 So while they may protect your phone from some minor wear and tear, don’t count on them to be indestructible or to prevent serious damages.
 They are meant mostly for aesthetic purposes.